Photos by Paul Baker, Stadium Journey

 Thompson Arena is a fairly old-school facility without a lot of modern amenities.
 For example, the rink still employs an old dot-matrix scoreboard hung at center ice.
 As you may expect, the game day presentation is pretty basic and reserved, especially when compared to the many newer arenas in the area.

 The Dartmouth athletic staff do a lot right here, with a nice sound system and an enthusiastic PA announcer keeping fans appraised of the action and the energy level up.
 T-shirt tosses and youth skates during intermissions keep casual fans involved.
-However, without a strong presence from the student body and arena staples like a pep band, there’s only so much energy a small crown can generate.
+However, without a strong presence from the student body and arena staples like a pep band, there’s only so much energy a small crowd can generate.

 Still, the fans are into the game, knowledgeable about their team and enthusiastic in their support.
 Many fans in attendance have been coming to Big Green games for decades and will gladly tell you about the good old days when Dartmouth squads were more successful.
 The compact footprint of the ECAC means that there is likely to be a strong turnout from visiting fans during your visit.
 Visits from traditional Ivy League rivals bring out a stronger fan presence throughout the season.